Bipolar disorder

 - feelings of worthlessness or guilt, which may include suicidal thoughts

 If you or someone else is in immediate danger, call triple zero (000) as soon as possible.
-You can also call Lifeline on 13 11 14 and talk to someone 24 hours a day, 7 days a week.
+You can also call Lifeline on 13 11 14 to talk to someone 24 hours a day, 7 days a week.

 CHECK YOUR SYMPTOMS — Use the Symptom Checker and find out if you need to seek medical help.